mikeMTOL/UIView-Blur/README.md

 Here's what can be customized, (check the .h file for more explanations):
 ````
-/* The UIToolbar that has been put on the current view, use it to do your bidding */
+/* The UIToolbar/UIVisualEffectView(ios8) that has been put on the current view, use it to do your bidding */
 @property (strong,nonatomic,readonly) UIView* blurBackground;

+/* The UIVisualEffectView that should be used for vibrancy element, add subviews to .contentView (ios8 only) */
+@property (strong,nonatomic,readonly) UIVisualEffectView* blurVibrancyBackground NS_AVAILABLE_IOS(8_0);

 /* tint color of the blurred view */
 @property (strong,nonatomic) UIColor* blurTintColor;